The Financial Technology Law Review: United Kingdom

-The list of regulated activities caught by the general prohibition is set out in the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO) and includes, pertinently, accepting deposits,6 issuing electronic money, effecting and carrying out contracts of insurance,7 advising on or arranging deals in investments,8 dealing in investments as agent or principal, providing credit information services and operating an electronic system in relation to lending.9 These are known as 'specified activities', and to be regulated activities must relate to certain specified investments also set out in the RAO.
-Specified investments include electronic money, contracts of insurance, shares, units in collective investment schemes, rights under a pension scheme and credit agreements.10 It does not matter whether services are offered digitally or in person; an entity carrying on the activities specified in the RAO by way of business in the UK11 will be carrying on a regulated activity for which it must be authorised or exempt.
+The list of regulated activities caught by the general prohibition is set out in the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO) and includes, pertinently, accepting deposits,7 issuing electronic money, effecting and carrying out contracts of insurance,8 advising on or arranging deals in investments,9 dealing in investments as agent or principal, providing credit information services and operating an electronic system in relation to lending.10 These are known as 'specified activities', and to be regulated activities must relate to certain specified investments also set out in the RAO.
+Specified investments include electronic money, contracts of insurance, shares, units in collective investment schemes, rights under a pension scheme and credit agreements.11 It does not matter whether services are offered digitally or in person; an entity carrying on the activities specified in the RAO by way of business in the UK12 will be carrying on a regulated activity for which it must be authorised or exempt.

 Where the activities of a business relate to the provision of payment services then the regime implemented in the Payment Services Regulations 2017 (PSR) will apply to the authorisation, registration and conduct of business obligations of those businesses.
 These aspects are discussed in more detail in Section IV.

 The authorisation process is a lengthy and time-consuming one, and the scope of permissions that firms are required to obtain are not always clear.
 With that in mind, the FCA launched its regulatory sandbox in June 2016.
 The sandbox is open to authorised firms, unauthorised firms that require authorisation and technology businesses, and seeks to provide those firms with, among other things, a reduced time-to-market at (potentially) lower cost including by offering a restricted authorisation path, which allows those firms to operate in a limited manner under the close supervision of the FCA.14 The 2020 regulatory sandbox called out, for the first time, areas where it would like to see innovation, seeking propositions that make finance work for everyone and to support the UK in its move to a greener economy.
 There are also proposals to enhance the regulatory sandbox, making the digital sandbox pilot permanent, introducing measures to support partnering between incumbents, fintech and regtech firms.

 Despite the more informal route that may be open to firms accepted into the sandbox, no special fintech licence or permission regime applies to fintech firms looking to operate in the UK.

-Subject to certain notable exceptions, firms may generally market themselves freely in the UK as long as any advertisements or marketing materials are accurate, legal, decent, truthful, honest and socially responsible.14
+Subject to certain notable exceptions, firms may generally market themselves freely in the UK as long as any advertisements or marketing materials are accurate, legal, decent, truthful, honest and socially responsible.15

 The terms 'invitation' and 'inducement' are typically given their natural meaning and, as such, communications that include a promotional element, (rather than those that seek merely to inform or educate about the mechanics or risks of investment) will be caught by the financial promotion restriction.